qwertxzy/nozama-api/README.md

 - `200 OK` on success
 - `400 Bad Request` if the session_id is too long
 - `401 Unauthorized` if the session id is invalid
+- `409 Conflict` if the password is identical to the existing one

 ### Get user details